kolenaIO/kolena/docs/dataset/advanced-usage/dataset-formatting/natural-language.md

 ---
 icon: kolena/paragraph-16
 ---
-# :kolena-paragraph-20: Formatting Data for NLP/LLM problems
+# :kolena-paragraph-20: NLP and LLM

 In this document we will review best practices when setting up Kolena datasets for NLP or LLM problems.